A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Key Features:

 ii.
-Real-Time Collaboration: Utilize Google Docs, Sheets, and Slides for seamless collaboration.
+Real-time collaboration: Utilize Google Docs, Sheets, and Slides for seamless collaboration.

 iii.
-Communication Tools: Engage with learners through announcements, emails, and Google Meet integration.
+Communication tools: Engage with learners through announcements, emails, and Google Meet integration.

 v.
-Mobile Accessibility: Access and manage classes through dedicated mobile apps.
+Mobile accessibility: Access and manage classes through dedicated mobile apps.

 Pros and Cons: